 Most homeowners get a brief respite from insects and other critters during the winter months, but once the weather begins to warm, they come back in full force.
 To protect your home from bug and insects, take the time to caulk and seal any possible entrances to your home, including windows, doors, and any cracks on or near your roof.

 You can also get an exterminator to spray in your attic, basement, and crawl space for common pests like termites, spiders, ants, and beetles.
 Another way to keep pests under control is to keep kitchen counters and sinks clear of dirty plates or leftover food, as these can quickly attract pests and cause small infestations to grow out of control in no time.

 Depending on your area's climate, your home may cost more money to air condition and run in the spring and summer than it does in the winter.
 To cut down on your utility bills during the warm months of the year, take the time to do routine maintenance and make a few upgrades to reduce your home's overall energy consumption.

-One of the easiest ways to reduce your utility bill is to replace light bulbs in your home with compact fluorescent (CFL) or light-emitting diode (LED) bulbs.
-Not only do these bulbs last significantly longer than incandescent bulbs, but they also consume much less energy while producing more natural light.
+One of the easiest ways to reduce your utility bill is to replace light bulbs in your home with LED (light-emitting diode) bulbs.
+Not only do these bulbs last significantly longer than incandescent or even CFL bulbs, but they also consume much less energy while producing more natural light.

 Finally, take the time to clean out any excess lint and other debris that builds up in the vent attached to your dryer.
 Over time, lint can block dryer vents and not only make them less energy efficient, but it can also create a serious fire hazard for homeowners.